pertusa/ap/docs/recurrent.md

 # Time-series prediction

 Traditionally, one of the most common applications of RNNs has been time-series prediction.
 In this context, RNNs are used to predict the next value of a time series given the previous values or to classify the time series into different categories.
 With the advent of transformers, the use of RNNs for time-series prediction has decreased, but they are still used in many cases, especially when transformer's complexity bottlenecks become a problem.
 In order to make the use of transformers practical for time-series prediction, some techniques have been developed to make the self-attention mechanism more efficient; they are complemented with the addition of more elaborated task-oriented positional embeddings (see, for example, the Informer model) that explicitly encode the time information (day, month, season, etc.) of the data.
 Nevertheless, traditional, non-neural and considerably simpler techniques such as ARIMA can never be discarded, at least as a baseline to compare the performance of more complex models with.

+Starting from 2024, a number of pre-trained transformer models specifically designed for time-series prediction have been released, such as TimesFM, Chronos-2 or MOMENT.
+These models have been extensively trained on a wide variety of time-series datasets and exhibit strong zero-shot performance.